Frontend-io/documentation/tutorials/receiving-money.md

 For example, if a payment is successful, the response status will be true, and the response data status will be success.
 If the payment fails, the response status will be true and the response data status will be false.
 The data also contains the rest of the response for the request you made.

 ### Common Errors

 - The most common mistake people make is not including the Authorization Header.
 All API requests on Paystack are authenticated with your secret key.
-Format is `Authorization: "Bearer YOUR_SECRET_KEY"`  Don’t forget the `Bearer` keyword
+Format is `Authorization: "Bearer YOUR_SECRET_KEY"`  Don’t leave out the `Bearer` keyword
-- Amount value is in Kobo.
+- `amount` value is in kobo.
 Always remember to multiply the Naira value of the amount by 100.
 So if you want to charge N100, you will pass amount as `100*100 = 10000`.
-- Calls to the Paystack API should not be made from your frontend, only from your server.
+- Calls to the Paystack API **should not be made from your frontend**, only from your server.
 This is because your secret key should never be exposed publicly.
 It can be used to access sensitive information on your Paystack account.
-The public key can only be used to initialize transactions on the Javascript inline.
+The public key can only be used to initialize transactions on the Javascript Paystack Inline payment method.
 - Ensure to call the verify function from your callback function (for frontend implementation) or your callback URL/route (for standard redirect implementation).
 Only when control has been passed to your callback can you be certain that the user has completed payment.
 If you try to do a long pool to the verify endpoint, you will keep getting abandoned status until the user has completed the payment.

-##USECASE
+### Use Case

-###Simple online Store
+- An online store

 ## Payment Channels